 Seems like most people have a favorite stuffing recipe…but this might just become your family favorite too.

 What I really should have called this is the best sausage and apple stuffing recipe.
 Because for me, it’s the apples that give it that addicting flavor.
 Which is another funny food story for me because when Christie first made this stuffing years ago I couldn’t believe she was chopping up an apple…

-I even asked her not to put that into the stuffing recipe, please.
-Sometimes you just need a sausage stuffing fix and I didn’t want any apples messing it up.
+I even asked her not to put that into the recipe, please.
+Sometimes you just need a fix of your favorite recipe and I didn’t want any apples messing it up.
 Little did I know that it was going to be the best flavor addition to this stuffing recipe ever!

 Now I find myself adding even more apples to this recipe, and more sausage if I have it.
-Because my sausage stuffing recipe needs to be loaded with sausage – and now apples of course, too.
+Because I like this recipe to be loaded with sausage – and now apples of course, too.

 What is the Best Sausage to Use for Stuffing?

 In my opinion you want to go with Italian sausage, mild or spicy.
 Or you can use a combination of both but it’s the flavors and spices in Italian Sausage that really work for this stuffing recipe.